mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 Two tables are combined taking the entries/rows that appear in both for the specified column.

 For instance, imagine our company organizes a congress and we want to know who from our customers attended.
-We have a `customer` table and a `attendee`; we perform an `INNER JOIN` with them, which is the **intersection** betwee both groups.
+We have a `customer` table and a `attendee`; we perform an `INNER JOIN` with them, which is the **intersection** between both groups.

 ![Inner Join](./pics/inner_join.png)